Sarah Ioannides: Personal life

 Ioannides married Scott Hartman, a trombonist and professor at Yale University, in 2005.
 They have three children.
 The family spent a decade dividing their time amongst three states while Ioannides was music director of the El Paso Symphony, Spartanburg Philharmonic Orchestra, and Symphony Tacoma.
-Ioannides is a distance runner and has run several half marathons.
+Ioannides is a distance runner and has run a marathon and several half marathons.
 Ioannides is a descendant of the Maltese family and the eighth generation of violinists, composers, and conductors, which includes composer Antonio Nani.